richburroughs/puppetdb_ignite/README.md

 # puppetdb_ignite

-Slides for Config Management Camp Portland talk on PuppetDB.
+Slides for 2017 Config Management Camp Portland talk on PuppetDB.

+> [!WARNING]
+> This was written in 2017 targeting PuppetDB 5, which is no longer supported.
+> Some links were updated in 2025 for clarity, but the examples may not work.

 The text for the slides in Markdown is in the file called [slides.md](slides.md).
 That's the best place to go it you want to copy/paste